BlockScience/reflexer/README.md

 Outputs:
 * `exports/_.png` - metric grid for each set of parameters
 * `notebooks/system_model_v1/shock_tests.ipynb` - template notebook for running test and generating grid

+## Resources
+* [Tutorial](https://github.com/cadCAD-org/demos/blob/master/tutorials/numerical_computation/numerical_integration_1.ipynb) on how to use cadCAD for numerical integration.